kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 Suddenly, a spectral shape wheels out of the gray.
 Sparky circles, settling onto Scarlet’s shoulder.
 The connection flares, and she sees through the owl’s eyes.
 “Took a while to break through,” Scarlet reports, her voice hushed, barely carrying over the creak of timbers.
 “Up there… just clouds.
 A sea of gray, stretching forever.
 No land.”

 A small, wry chuckle escapes her.
-“They did mention seeing tentacles in the water, though.
+“Sparky did mention seeing tentacles in the water, though.
 Said they smelled bad… like farts.”

 A collective sigh escapes the crew, a shared breath of weary disappointment.
 Hope is a fragile commodity here.
 The Remorhaz creeps onward, the search continuing within the fog’s suffocating embrace.

-The galley bustles with activity, Chef Ingrid surveying the recent damage, her moon-and-rune amulet glinting in the lamplight.
+The galley bustles with activity, Chef Ingrid impressed with our tale of the giant squid, her moon-and-rune amulet glinting in the lamplight.
 Despite the chaos, a sense of camaraderie pulses through the ship as the crew gathers— survivors and newcomers alike.

 Kragor, brow furrowed, leans towards the wizard Bret, peppering him with questions.
 Bret, clearly burdened by secrets, folds his hands cautiously.
 “I am bound by oaths,” he states, his tone careful, “to maintain discretion regarding my objectives within Eiselcross.”
 His eyes dart around the galley.

 Kragor persists.
 “But passage to Icehaven?
 You mentioned tidings of utmost import.
-Surely, some details?”
+Surely, some details for fellow adventurers?”

 Bret sighs, shoulders slumping.
 “We uncovered valuable information and encountered… Aeorian constructs in the wastes.
-My destination is vital.
-I require passage there.”
+It is vital that I reach Icehaven.
+And soon.”

 “Seen any gold vials?”
 Kragor pushes, relentless.